 3 tbsp coriander seed

-3 tbsp sweet paprika (or regular)
+3 tbsp sweet paprika powder (or regular paprika)

 2 tbsp black peppercorns

 2 tbsp cumin seed